saractrl/Cheese-Game/README.md

 ## Support

-If you have any questions regarding our game, you can contact us via sara.ctrl@outlook.com.
-We're happy to help and answer the questions to how we wrote our code.
+If you have any questions regarding our game, you can contact us via this email: sara.ctrl@outlook.com.
+We're happy to help and answer the questions any open questions.